ibrahim-string/gpu_enabling_guide/cuda_guide.md

 if yes:

-No need to further explore (check of temperature of GPU, GPU utilization)
+No need to further explore (check temperature of GPU, GPU utilization)

 else No: